 Vendor pricing pages are designed to obscure the total.
 Three tiers are the honest shape of the category.

-- Enterprise tier: $2,000+/month.
+• Enterprise tier: $2,000+/month.
 Intercom Pro/Premium, Ada, Zowie.
-Dedicated success management, SOC 2, multi-lingual, deep custom-action environments.
+Dedicated success management, SOC 2, multi-lingual, deep custom-action environments, EU data residency options.
 Only worth it above $2M/year or in multi-brand POD setups.

-Hidden costs nobody advertises: 10–30 hours of tuning in the first 90 days (budget a part-time support lead), one-time integration work for Printify/Printful (a few days of developer time), and the occasional prompt-rewrite when the bot hallucinates a shipping promise.
-Plan for them; they're real. chatbot.com's ecommerce roundup documents similar pricing bands across the non-POD segment.
+Hidden costs nobody advertises: 10–30 hours of tuning in the first 90 days (budget a part-time support lead), one-time integration work for Printify/Printful (a few days of developer time), and the occasional prompt-rewrite when the bot delivers an incorrect shipping promise.
+Plan for them; they're real. chatbot.com's 2026 ecommerce roundup documents similar pricing tiers across the non-POD segment.

 Metrics that prove the service is earning its keep